davittatenkohayrapetyan/spring-ai-poc/CONTRIBUTING.md

 - Java 17 or higher
 - Maven 3.8+
-- An Anthropic API key for testing
+- An OpenAI API key for testing

 ### Getting Started